 Wastewater averaging is how the City determines how much you will be charged for wastewater (or sewer) for the next year.
-Since the City does not have meters on the wastewater lines leaving your property, the utility averages three winter billing months water use (November-December, December-January, and January-February) to determine what your home or business will be billed.
+Since the City does not have meters on the wastewater lines leaving your property, the utility averages three winter billing months water use (November-February) to determine what your home or business will be billed.
 It is assumed that your water use is the lowest at this time of the year because very little or no water is being used outdoors – – it is all indoor use.
 The average water use of these three months is what you are charged for wastewater for the rest of the year.

 To conserve water and save money on your water bills the rest of the year, it’s recommended that automatic irrigation systems are turned off from November through March.
 If your yard needs to be watered, simply run it manually once and then turn it off once the cycle has run.